colonelwatch/dotfiles/README.md

 ## Post-Bootstrap

-08. Connect to WiFi network again through `nmtui`
+08. Connect to Wi-Fi network again through `nmtui`

 09. Call `cd .dotfiles && bash ./recovery.sh`, which includes manual prompts and recovery

     - Enter user password to set `fish` as the login shell
-    - Authorize rclone recovery (though recovery will be through rsync if possible)
+    - Authorize `rclone` recovery (though recovery will be through `rsync` if possible)
-    - Accept github fingerprint (if necessary) to proceed with Logseq graph recovery
+    - Accept GitHub fingerprint (if necessary) to proceed with Logseq graph recovery

 10. Call `cd .dotfiles && pre-commit install`.